moliver28/research-handbook/content/job-families/people-group/talent-management.md

-title: "Talent Management Roles"
+## "Talent Management Roles"
 description: "The Talent Management job family creates and facilitates programs designed to accelerate performance and talent at GitLab."
 ---

 The Talent Management job family creates and facilitates programs designed to accelerate performance and talent at GitLab.
 Specifically, Talent Management consults with GitLabs People Business Partners and Business leaders to drive organizational effectiveness, high performing teams and talent strategies across GitLab.

-## Senior Talent Management Partner
+### Senior Talent Management Partner

 The Senior Talent Mangement Partner reports to the Director, Talent Management.